1879 Corps of Engineers Map of the American Civil War Battle of Funkstown

 The Battle of Funkstown

 The Battle of Funkstown, also known as the Second Battle of Funkstown, was fought near Funkstown, Maryland, on July 10, 1863.
-The Union Army was pursuing the retreating Confederate Army of Northern Virginia when Union forces attacked the rear guard of the Confederates.
-This skirmish took place because the Confederate position at Funkstown threatened any advance on Lee's main force at Williamsport.
-The battle resulted in a combined 479 casualties and, Confederate Major General J.E.B.
-Stuart's cavalry had managed to hold against the Union advance, with the Union Army withdrawing by early evening.
-By withstanding the Union advance, Stuart had secured the retreat of Lee's army for at least another day.
+The Union Army was pursuing the retreating Confederate Army of Northern Virginia when Union forces attacked the Confederate rear guard.
+This skirmish occurred because the Confederate position at Funkstown threatened any Union advance on Lee's main force at Williamsport.
+The battle resulted in a combined 479 casualties and Confederate Major General J.E.B.
+Stuart's cavalry managed to hold against the Union advance, forcing the Union Army to withdraw by early evening.
+By withstanding the Union advance, Stuart secured the retreat of Lee's army for at least another day.

 Condition